anirbandas59/breakout-screener/Planning/DEVELOPER_INSTRUCTIONS.md

 - Read PLAN.md to understand the context!
 Do NOT change this document.
 - Update COMMS.md and INSTRUCTIONS.md with necessary information only.
 - Never give summary in chat to user.
+- Never commit with text like Claude or Claude Code.